Tiledesk/.github/profile/README.md

 <img height="400" alt="image" src="https://github.com/user-attachments/assets/b6cb4749-84e2-47dc-954c-9f301be16b32" />
 </p>

 Tiledesk installation is natively multi-tenant.
 You can manage multiple tenants (projects) with a single Tiledesk installation.
-Each project is a sandbox collecting and securely isolating all the necessary resources as project's teammaates with different roles, multiple AI Agents and RAGs, queues etc.
+Each project is a sandbox collecting and securely isolating all the necessary resources as project's teammates with different roles, multiple AI Agents and RAGs, queues etc.

 # How to Install Tiledesk